Roger Stone Indictment Raises More Big Questions About Russia, Trump 2016 Campaign

 Stone then pinged "Person 1" — conservative commentator Jerome Corsi — and instructed him to "get the pending ... emails" from WikiLeaks founder Julian Assange.

-That was the start of what appeared to be weeks' worth of indirect communication between the Trump campaign and WikiLeaks through Stone and his associates, according to the indictment — and, via WikiLeaks, with Russia's military intelligence agency, the GRU.
+That was the start of what appeared to be weeks of indirect communication between the Trump campaign and WikiLeaks through Stone and his associates, according to the indictment — and, via WikiLeaks, with Russia's military intelligence agency, the GRU.

 The charges Stone is facing are about the accounts he gave to Congress about these events.
 Stone vowed Friday that he'll fight the charges and said he expects to be "vindicated" in court.